ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Collection: An unordered grouping of one or more values of the same type.

-For guidance on how these abstract concepts may be implemented in languages in accordance with native design patterns and language and platform features, see {{implmapping}}.
+For guidance on how these abstract concepts may be implemented in languages in accordance with language-specific design patterns and platform features, see {{implmapping}}.

 ## Specification of Requirements